SamTV12345/PodFetch/docs/src/HOSTING.md

 1. Write a message to the bot
 2. Open the following url in your browser: [Telegram API page](https://api.telegram.org/bot<TELEGRAM_BOT_TOKEN>/getUpdates)
 3. Search for the chat id in the response

+# Proxying requests to the podcast servers

+In some cases you also need to proxy the traffic from the PodFetch server via a proxy.
+For that exists the `PODFETCH_PROXY` variable.
+You set it to the address of your proxy.